DoNOF/DoNOF-Documentation/docs/input.rst

     = 0      All natural orbitals are considered (Default)

-    = Value  User specifies how many natural orbitals have OCC equal to 1.0
+    = Value  The user specifies how many natural orbitals have occupations equal to 1.0

 Note: Use this option with caution, as orbitals may rearrange during optimization.